-This genre encompasses all games where logic and puzzle-solving is the main idea.
+This genre encompasses all games where logic and puzzle-solving are the main ideas.

 A subset of sports

-games (don't let the two overlap) where the primary objective is to complete a course as fast as possible either against a timer or faster than opponents.
+games (don't let the two overlap) where the primary objective is to complete a course as fast as possible either against a timer or one or more opponents.

 Role-playing games are a subset of adventure